 Best Translation Apps: SayHi

-SayHi is a “universal translator” for the iPhone, offering speech-to-speech translation in 43 languages and dialects.
+SayHi is a “universal translator” for iPhone, Android, and Kindle, offering speech-to-speech translation in 90 languages and dialects.

 Cool tricks: You speak, SayHi translates.
 The app claims 95% accuracy for voice recognition.
 According to LapTopMag, “The spare and straightforward interface makes this app appealing.”

 The downside?
-There’s no Android app available, and SayHi does require an internet connection.
+SayHi does require an internet connection.